MightyOrm/Mighty/README.md

 ## Code ... please ;)

-For now, please do refer to the [Massive documentation](https://github.com/FransBouma/Massive#code-please) - all of that code still works against Mighty, if you simply replace `using Massive` with `using Mighty` and `DynamicModel` with `MightyORM`.
+For now, please do refer to the [Massive documentation](https://github.com/FransBouma/Massive#code-please) - all of that code still works against Mighty, if you simply replace `using Massive` with `using Mighty` and `DynamicModel` with `MightyOrm`.

 Also for now, for examples of code using the new features, as in Massive (sorry, purists, I know it's wrong!), please have a look in the tests.